 Pantego first incorporated as a Village in 1952.
-Today, the Town of Pantego is a Type A General Law Municipality with a Town Council comprised of a Mayor and five Councilmembers each serving staggered two-year terms with elections on the first Saturday each May.
+Today, it is a Type A General Law Municipality governed by a Town Council comprised of a Mayor and five Councilmembers who are elected at-large for staggered two-year terms on the first Saturday of each May.
 The Mayor and Places 4 and 5 are elected in odd-numbered years; and Places 1, 2, and 3 in even-numbered years.
-Shortly following each May election, the Town Council elects one Councilmember to serve for one year as Mayor Pro Tem.
-This role has the authority to preside over meetings or attend other events in place of the Mayor.
-All members of the Council and their Advisory Boards serve without compensation.
+The Council elects one member to serve each year as Mayor Pro Tem.
+This role presides over meetings or attends events in the absence of the Mayor.
+All members of the Council and their various advisory boards and commissions serve without compensation.

 What is a General Law Municipality?

 General Law cities are smaller – often with a population of less than 5,000 – and their powers and duties are limited to what the state authorizes or permits them to do.
 While a Home Rule City may do anything authorized by its charter that is not specifically prohibited or preempted by the Texas Constitution or state or federal law, general law municipalities like Pantego may only exercise those powers and duties specifically granted or implied by statute.
 This designation was created in 1858, with much of the original language still appearing in the Local Government Code today.

 General law cities operate under the aldermanic or commission form of government.
 The term “alderman” is often used interchangeably with the term Councilmember.
 Because Pantego is not divided into wards or precincts, the Council consists of a Mayor and five Councilmembers elected at large.
 A quorum is a majority (three) for general business or two-thirds for special meetings or those concerning taxation.
 The Mayor does not count towards a quorum and does not vote, except to break a tie.